 We’ve been diligently writing articles that will help sponsors understand the best practices when it comes to real estate syndication.
-This page serves as a summary and navigation guide to all of our articles covering the how to’s of sourcing deals and getting them ready to be shared with your investors.
+This page serves as a summary and navigation guide to all of our articles covering the how-to’s of sourcing deals and getting them ready to be shared with investors.
 With each section below, there’s a link to an article that goes into further depth on the topic.

 How to find properties to invest in

 The first step in the real estate investing process is finding an investment property.
 Every investor must learn how to consistently locate ideal acquisition targets to be successful.
 It’s common to hear about these properties through word-of-mouth from brokers, wholesalers, and other real estate specialists in your network.
 As the real estate industry becomes more technologically advanced, we’re also seeing a rise in online deal searches.

 With the emergence of the proptech sector, investors now have new ways of discovering potential acquisition deals.
 Online marketplaces are a popular method for many investors who have yet to build deal flow through word-of-mouth.
 Another useful resource is the online property database on market metrics and ownership information, which help with prospecting and sourcing deals.
 Check out more in-depth information about the various strategies and some named examples of marketplaces and databases to find potential investment properties here.

 How to conduct due diligence on real estate deals

 After sourcing deals, you’ve now found a potential acquisition.
 At a high level, it meets your investment thesis, and you’re starting to get excited.
 But not so fast!
 Before buying, you must conduct due diligence.
-A comprehensive due diligence procedure includes help from a team of real estate specialists who do financial, physical, and operational due diligence.
+A comprehensive due diligence procedure includes help from a team of real estate specialists who perform financial, physical, and operational due diligence.